JavaScript Source Maps

 1. Your browser app sends an error span with telemetry.sdk.language = webjs.

-2. Uptrace extracts the exception.stacktrace attribute and parses it (Chrome and Firefox formats).
+2. Uptrace extracts exception.stacktrace and parses it (Chrome and Firefox formats supported).

 3. For each stack frame, Uptrace resolves the original source location using a source map.

-4. The stack trace is updated with original file names, line numbers, column numbers, and function names.
+4. The stack trace is rewritten with original file names, line numbers, column numbers, and function names.

 Source maps are resolved in this order: